Important dates

 Under this RFA, the PKD Foundation solicits research fellowship applications in the following areas:

-• Basic research – to enhance understanding of molecular basis of PKD and its pathobiology
+• Basic research – to enhance understanding of molecular bases of PKD and its pathobiology

 • Translational research – to accelerate development of predictive and therapeutic strategies for PKD